BBVA/gitsec/README.rst

 gitsec configuration is at least one YAML file defining the list of plugins to run for each source code change.

-Two configuration files may be defined: one in the server, another in the users repository.
+Two configuration files may be defined: one in the server, another in the user's repository.
 The former, if present, is managed by the owner of the gitsec service and contains the list of plugins that must always run for a code change.
-The latest is managed by the source code repository owners and contains an extra list of plugins and configuration.
+The latter is managed by the source code repository owners and contains an extra list of plugins and configuration.

 This way a list of plugins may be enforced by the gitsec service owner and, at